- Investigator Responsibilities and Oversight

 Specifics about adverse events and unexpected problems should be contained in your study protocol.
 The IRB of record will have specific reporting criteria, your study sponsor may have different criteria as may any funding agency.
 Find out at the beginning of the study what the expectations for reporting are, so that you are both prepared and compliant when they happen.

-*See UH IRB’s policy IRB Policy, Event Reporting: Unanticipated Problems, Adverse Events and Protocol Deviations and FDA Guidance for Clinical Investigators, Sponsors, and IRBs Adverse Event Reporting to IRBs — Improving Human Subject Protection and FDA Guidance for Industry Investigator Responsibilities — Protecting the Rights, Safety, and Welfare of Study Subjects
+*See UH IRB Policy, Research Compliance Monitoring (Protocol Deviation, Adverse Event, Unanticipated Problem Involving Risks to Participants or Others); FDA Guidance for Clinical Investigators, Sponsors, and IRBs; Adverse Event Reporting to IRBs – Improving Human Subject Protection; and FDA Guidance for Industry Investigator Responsibilities – Protecting the Rights, Safety, and Welfare of Study Subjects

 - Quality Assurance (QA) and Monitoring

 The purposes of monitoring are to verify that:

 - The rights and well-being of human subjects are protected

 - The reported study data are accurate, complete and verifiable from source documents